Yandex Cloud

 Creating an external table using gpfdistCreating an external table using gpfdist

-SQL query syntax to create an external table:
+SQL query syntax for creating an external table:

 CREATE [WRITABLE] EXTERNAL TABLE <table_name>